contentful/contentful.php/README.md

 The SDK requires at least PHP 5.5.9.
 PHP 7 is supported.

-The SDK is currently in beta.
-The API might change at any time.
+The SDK is currently in beta, however the API should not see any major changes.

 Setup
 =====